underlay/underworld/PACKAGES.md

 IPFS can represent entire directory structures, which is very convenient for retrieving large trees of files.

-One of the required properties of a package is a `dcterms:hasFormat` predicate linking to a `dweb:/ipfs/` _directory_ that holds the package's dependency tree.
+One of the required properties of a package is a [`prov:value`](https://www.w3.org/TR/prov-o/#value) predicate linking to a `dweb:/ipfs/` _directory_ that holds the package's dependency tree.
 The package itself corresponds to the root directory, and its members are files (messages and files) or subdirectories (packages) named with either their resource name, if it exists, or with their base32 CID.

 This means that instead requiring users to manually traverse the pacakge dependency tree and request each message and file individually, an entire package's state can be requested with a single root CID.